Joblib¶

 joblib's Parallel is how Python parallelizes embarrassingly parallel work. scikit-learn uses it for GridSearchCV, cross_val_score, and any estimator with n_jobs.
 NLTK uses it.
 Countless data processing pipelines use Parallel(n_jobs=-1)(delayed(fn)(x) for x in data) as the standard idiom for local parallelism.
 The limitation is that "all available workers" means "all cores on this machine."
 On a laptop, that is 8 or 16.
 On an expensive workstation, maybe 64.
 For large hyperparameter searches or batch processing jobs, this is the bottleneck.

-Skyward's joblib plugin replaces joblib's execution backend with a distributed one.
-When the plugin is active, n_jobs=-1 means "all workers in the cluster" — not local cores.
-The joblib API is completely unchanged.
-Parallel, delayed, n_jobs all work as documented.
-The difference is that each task is serialized with cloudpickle, sent to a remote worker over SSH, executed there, and the result returned.
-No code changes beyond the pool configuration.
+sky.plugins.Joblib() replaces joblib's execution backend with a distributed one.
+When the plugin is active, n_jobs=-1 means "every slot in the compute" — not local cores.
+The joblib API is unchanged: Parallel, delayed and n_jobs work as documented.
+The difference is that each batch is dispatched to a node, executed there, and the result returned.

 What it does¶

-Image transform — Appends joblib (optionally at a pinned version) to the worker's pip dependencies.
-This ensures the remote workers have joblib installed for deserialization.
+image — Appends joblib (optionally at a pinned version) to the image's pip list, so the nodes can unpickle the batch.

 Parameters¶